Ruth Ware

+Ruth Warburton (born 1977), known by the pen name Ruth Ware, is a British author.

+Early life and education

 Ruth Ware was born in 1977 and grew up in Lewes.
-She studied English at Manchester University, where she developed a fascination with Old English and Middle English texts.
+She studied English at the University of Manchester, where she developed an interest with Old English and Middle English texts.

 Before her writing career, Ware worked as a waitress, a bookseller and a publicist.
 She also spent time in Paris, teaching English as a foreign language.